Exploration of Quantum Computer Power Side-Channels: Attack Evaluation

 While multi-qubit gates may include several pulses on several channels, and some of these pulses may have the same shape as the single-qubit pulses, our implementation first iterates all control channels and find all multi-qubit gates.
 After locating all multi-qubit gates, the algorithm removes them from the per-channel power traces.
 Then a similar process is done for single-qubit gates.
 The algorithm iterates the remaining drive channels and locates specific single qubit gates, and then removes them from the per-channel power traces.
 After iterating all channels and all basis gates, the found gates and their start times are the output of the algorithm.

-For IBM-Q quantum devices, there are only three real gates, {\tt X}, {\tt SX}, and {\tt CX}.
-The pulse shapes of all these gates are Gaussian-related, such as the Derivative Removal by Adiabatic Gate (DRAG) pulse or Gaussian Square.
-Based on these characteristics, we transform the goal of finding the pulses in the power traces into finding the segment in the binary list.
+For IBM Quantum backends, there are only three real gates, {\tt X}, {\tt SX}, and {\tt CX}.
+We transform the goal of finding the pulses (representing the gates) in the power traces into finding the segment in the binary list.
 This is done by binarizing the per-channel traces based on an input boundary, i.e., if the power is larger than the boundary, its value is set to be 1, and set to 0 if not.
 The same process is also done for the software-generated power traces of basis gates.
 After binarizing, the per-channel power traces are transformed into a list of continuous 1s and 0s if the boundary is correctly set to be between 0 and the maximum of the amplitude.
 Then the pulses can be identified by classifying segments of 1s.

 There are two ways to determine the gates.
 The first way is to use a uniform boundary, and because {\tt X} and {\tt SX} have the same duration but different amplitude, and the pulse shapes are similar to the Gaussian function and they do not have any abrupt change, their binary forms have different lengths.
 The type of gate can be identified by comparing the length of the segment in the binary list with the length of the binary form of the power traces of basis pulses.
 The second way is to use different boundaries in the search phase, i.e., firstly set a boundary between the maximum of the power traces of {\tt X} and {\tt SX}, so only {\tt X} can be found.
 After removing {\tt X}, then set a boundary between 0 and the maximum of the power traces of {\tt SX}.
 The start time can be easily computed at the same time and set to the granularity of the quantum device, where the pulses must start at multiples of the granularity.